-- 1. You reasonably relied on the written advice. - 2.
-The written advice was in response to a specific written request you made for advice, and - 3.
-The penalty or addition to tax did not result from your failure to provide the IRS with adequate or accurate information.
+- 1. You reasonably relied on the written advice, - 2.
+The written advice was in response to a specific written request you (or your representative who met the requirements of Regulations section 301.6404-3(b)(3)) made for advice, and - The penalty or addition to tax did not result from your failure to provide the IRS with adequate or accurate information.